 If you’re a local business and have a Google My Business (GMB) listing, then you’re probably aware of some new features that have been rolled out.
 One feature, posts, allows you, as a GMB user, to make posts right there on your GMB listing.
-When someone searches for your company name, Google shows your posts, as seen below.
+A Google My Business Posting Service can make these posts for you.
+Here’s an example of this important feature: When someone searches for your company name, Google shows your posts, as seen below.

 I typically try to make a Google My Business posts on a regular basis, which definitely helps with overall visibility in the search results.
 Making posts on your local Google listing will, in fact, help your business show up more often.
 Here’s an example of a local business client of mine.
 I started making regular Google My Business posts for this business around the middle of September.
 As you can see, the number of times the listing for this business is showing up has dramatically increased.

 You can see data like what is shown above right in Google My Business, under “Insights”.

 How to Use Google Posts

 Making a Google My Business post isn’t that difficult.
 The hard part is coming up with a topic and an offer.
 It must been anywhere from 100 to 300 words in length.
 Adding a photo is not required, but can oftentimes be a good help to get people to click through and see the post.